 Shopping For Halloween Decorations at Mortem Manor

 Old Jars and Bottles With Weird Stuff In Them

-Putting stuff in bottles had been a staple of Halloween decorations for years, and the weirder the stuff, the better the decoration.
+Putting weird things in bottles has been a staple of Halloween decorations for years, and the stranger the item, the better the decoration.
 It's a fairly simple process which only requires bottles and jars (with or without lids) and anything you find laying around the house, in your yard or found on any sidewalk.

 Jars and bottles of every shape and size can be found (for free) almost anywhere, you just have to be on the lookout for them.
 I have used old glass soda bottles found on the side of the road, mayonnaise jars and even plastic Karo syrup bottles to make this Halloween prop.
 Just keep in mind that kids like to pick these up, in which case jars made from plastic and have lids would be favorable.

 - Jars don't have to contain liquid, it can contain just dry stuff.
 I would avoid powders, though, in case someone decides to open the container which would very like send everything up in the air.